herijooj/Kanye-Vault/Lyrics/Albums/7. The Life of Pablo/Snips/What if Mary was in the club  'Fore she met Joseph, around hella thugs?.md

 # What if Mary Was in the Club 'Fore She Met Joseph, Around Hella Thugs?

+> [!quote] What if Mary Was in the Club 'Fore She Met Joseph, Around Hella Thugs?
 I said, "Baby, what if you was clubbin'
 Thuggin', hustlin' before you met your husband?"
 Then I said, "[[13.
 Wolves#^5183b2|What if Mary was in the club]]